-“Thanks.”
-Jorge grunted, he pulled himself up, but slipped.
-Agnis had to reach over his back and grab a hold of his belt to help pull him up.
-With a gasping breath, Jorge was finally up on his back.
+“Thanks,” Jorge grunted; he pulled himself up but slipped.
+Agnis had to reach over his back and grab hold of his belt to help pull him up.
+Then, with a gasping breath, Jorge was finally up on his back.

 “Hey, Zero!”
 Zeraph called out, catching Zero’s attention.

 “What?!”
-Zero was focused in on running away that he didn’t have much time to answer.
+Zero was so focused on running away that he didn’t have much time to answer.

 “Zero!
 There’s General Liam!”
-Agnis pointed it out towards the direction on the right.
-He was being surrounded by some stray Fire Hounds that was also trying to run away, but was entangled with him.
+Agnis pointed it out toward the direction on the right.
+Unfortunately, he was surrounded by some stray Fire Hounds that were also trying to run away but were entangled with him.

-Zero narrowed his eyes, leaning his head low to get more speed, he turned towards General Liam.
-He was one of the main person that needed to stay alive, mainly because he had the Holy Cloak on hand.
+Zero narrowed his eyes, leaning his head low to get more speed, and he turned towards General Liam.
+He was one of the prominent people who needed to stay alive, mainly because he had the Holy Cloak.

-A gurgle of his stomach started to fire up, he could feel the churning of dark fire lick his lips and come out of this nose.
+A gurgle of his stomach started to fire up; he could feel the churning of dark fire lick his lips and come out of his nose.
 When he got close enough, he spat out a torrent of flames, dousing the Fire Hounds in one go.
-The Fire Hounds yelped, pulling backwards in surprise.
-They couldn’t snap up the dark fire, as usually they were able to suction the fire element off their body, but dark fire was one of the rare few that they barely could control, as it devoured their own flames.
+The Fire Hounds yelped, pulling backward in surprise.
+They couldn’t snap up the dark fire; as usual, they could suction the fire element off their body, but it was one of the rare few that they could barely control as it devoured their flames.
 They yelped in panic, trying to get away.

 “General Liam!”
 Agnis leaned over, sticking out her hand for him to grab.
 “Grab on!”

-General Liam turned and saw Agnis and the others on Zero’s back.
-He smashed his sword into one of the oncoming Fire Hound, and stomped kick it out of the way.
-Snatching onto Agnis hand, he slammed into Zero’s side, causing Zero to slightly falter.
+General Liam turned and saw Agnes and the others on Zero’s back.
+He smashed his sword into one of the oncoming Fire Hounds and stomped and kicked it out of the way.
+Then, snatching onto Agnis’s hand, he slammed into Zero’s side, causing Zero to falter slightly.

-At the last minute, General Liam who was thrown off Zero’s back, pulled out the Holy Mantle that glittered and wrapped it tightly around his body.
+At the last minute, General Liam, thrown off Zero’s back, pulled out the Holy Mantle that glittered and wrapped it tightly around his body.
 The wind, magic, and flames protected him just in time before he could get killed.

 The others were luckily further away, allowing them to take a bit of cover from rocks that were near them.
-The Behemoth roared a blood curdling scream that made Zero tremble in fear.
+But then, the Behemoth roared a blood-curdling scream that made Zero tremble in fear.

 With a heavy breath, Zero tried to push through and get up, but he couldn’t.
-The fear status was strong, and made movement almost impossible.
+The fear status was strong and made movement almost impossible.
 All he could feel was the dread and the looming power of the Behemoth.
-It wasn’t until the thirty seconds passed that he could eventually move his body, when he saw the others lay sprawled out on their back.
+It wasn’t until thirty seconds passed that he could eventually move his body when he saw the others sprawled out on their back.

-The devastation of his attack had cleared away any trees that was once there and even created a ugly black crater on the ground.
-Agnis, Zeraph, Jorge, and General Liam was bruised and bloodied, the throw left some unwanted marks on their body, but it wasn’t life threatening.
-Even Zero had quite a few of his scales missing, as blood dripped down his side, neck, and face.
+The devastation of his attack had cleared away any trees that were once there and even created an ugly black crater on the ground.
+Agnis, Zeraph, Jorge, and General Liam were bruised and bloodied, the throw left some unwanted marks on their body, but it wasn’t life-threatening.
+Even Zero had a few of his scales missing as blood dripped down his side, neck, and face.

-He was surprised at how powerful that one attack was, and wondered where it just suddenly came from out of him.
+He was surprised at how powerful that attack was and wondered where it suddenly came from.
 From his understanding, he didn’t have a giant fireball attack anywhere in his repertoire.
 Even still, he was pleased that it caused a devastating attack.

-The Behemoth was barely moving, it groaned on its side with barely any energy but to uselessly blink a couple of times.
-All it could do was blink and breath, and Zero knew instantly that the enemy was close to death.
+The Behemoth was barely moving; it groaned on its side with barely any energy but uselessly blinked a couple of times.
+Finally, all it could do was blink and breathe, and Zero knew instantly that the enemy was close to death.
 He willed himself to attack.

 “The Behemoth’s down!”
 Zero roared, “Attack!”
 His words resounded outwards, shaking everybody’s soul.
-Their willpower skyrocketed when they saw the Behemoth down on the ground barely even able to lift up their head.
+Their willpower skyrocketed when they saw the Behemoth down on the ground, barely even able to lift their head.

-The remaining players and elven soldiers pushed their tattered bodies up, their eyes were lit with fury to kill the legendary Behemoth.
-They took up arms, blood and cuts were apparent, some even had dented armor and broken bones, but that didn’t stop them.
+The remaining players and elven soldiers pushed their tattered bodies up; their eyes were lit with fury to kill the legendary Behemoth.
+They took up arms, and blood and cuts were apparent, some even had dented armor and broken bones, but that didn’t stop them.